bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 without them, or else just randomly delete rules and then discard fuzzing runs where the compilation fails.
 (ISLE's support for partial-functions at the top level should allow a clean exit in order to implement this.)
-Then, for N rules we could exclude, we hvae 2^N compilers to test.
+Then, for N rules we could exclude, we have 2^N compilers to test.

 These ideas both essentially are ways to produce many compilers from